-V. Dress Code:

-Approved WCC uniforms (white lab coat, Cherokee grape scrubs, and white clinical shoes) and identification badges are to be worn for all clinical rotations and lectures or library activity on non-clinical days.
-If a student is out of uniform or does not have the identification badge, they will be sent home and be required to make-up the clinical time at a later date.
+IX.
+Dress Code: Students are expected to adhere to the prescribed dress code for clinical education, and on-campus educational activities including theory and laboratory settings, regarding professional standards and personal appearance.
+Identification badges are to be worn at all times when representing Wallace Community College Respiratory Therapist Program.
+If a student is out of uniform or does not have the identification badge, they will be sent home, and required to make-up the clinical time at a later date.